ASLP-lab/WenetSpeech-Wu-Repo/README.md

 ## Download
-* The WenetSpeech-Wu dataset will be available at [WenetSpeech-Wu](https://huggingface.co/datasets/ASLP-lab/WenetSpeech-Wu).
+* The WenetSpeech-Wu dataset are available at [WenetSpeech-Wu](https://huggingface.co/datasets/ASLP-lab/WenetSpeech-Wu).
-* The WenetSpeech-Wu benchmark will be  available at [WenetSpeech-Wu-Bench](https://huggingface.co/datasets/ASLP-lab/WenetSpeech-Wu-Bench).
+* The WenetSpeech-Wu benchmark are available at [WenetSpeech-Wu-Bench](https://huggingface.co/datasets/ASLP-lab/WenetSpeech-Wu-Bench).
-* The ASR and understanding models will be available at [WSWu-Understanding](https://huggingface.co/ASLP-lab/WenetSpeech-Wu-Speech-Understanding).
+* The ASR and understanding models are available at [WSWu-Understanding](https://huggingface.co/ASLP-lab/WenetSpeech-Wu-Speech-Understanding).
-* The TTS and instruct TTS models will be available at [WSWu-Generation](https://huggingface.co/ASLP-lab/WenetSpeech-Wu-Speech-Generation).
+* The TTS and instruct TTS models are available at [WSWu-Generation](https://huggingface.co/ASLP-lab/WenetSpeech-Wu-Speech-Generation).